When shooting video, the mantra is usually “Always use manual focus.”

-Besides contrast based and phase shift autofocus there is one more major technology we will take a look at.
-Time of flight autofocus or laser autofocus is a less widespread technology that works similar to sonar.
+Besides contrast-based and phase-shift autofocus, there is one more major technology we will take a look at.
+Time-of-flight or laser autofocus is a less widespread technology that works similarly to sonar.

-Few cameras outside of phone cameras, and a few DIY-solutions, are equipped with this sort of autofocus technology.
-Still, it can’t hurt to understand how this technology works so let’s take a quick look at it.
+Few cameras, outside phone cameras, and a few DIY solutions are equipped with this autofocus technology.
+Still, it can’t hurt to understand how this technology works, so let’s take a quick look at it.

-Time of Flight autofocus is not widespread at the moment, but there are rumors that we might start to see it soon in prosumer and professional video cameras.
+Time of Flight autofocus is not widespread, but there are rumors that we might start to see it soon in prosumer and professional video cameras.

-The technology and quality of built in autofocus has come a long way in recent years and can be a useful tool in many situations.
+The technology and quality of built-in autofocus have come a long way in recent years and can be a useful tool in many situations.

-Contrast based autofocus systems can give you the highest level of focus on a subject even in shallow depth of field situations.
-This technology can be useful for shooting stills, even when using a telefocus lens.
+Contrast-based autofocus systems can give you the highest focus on a subject, even in shallow depth-of-field situations.
+This technology can help shoot stills, even when using a tele lens.

 Phase detection autofocus systems eliminate the need to hunt for focus.
-This makes it a quicker and cleaner method of keeping your subjects sharp during a shoot.
-Evolving tech such as dual pixel autofocus continues to refine this system, making it a powerful tool for a videographer.
+This makes it quicker and cleaner to keep your subjects sharp during a shoot.
+Evolving tech such as dual-pixel autofocus continues to refine this system, making it a powerful tool for a videographer.

 At the time of writing, the two best technologies for continuous autofocus for video and filmmaking is phase detection autofocus and dual pixel autofocus.

 Time of flight autofocus shows promise but hasn’t been integrated into professional and prosumer cameras.
 But that might soon change.